PRIZM-Experiment/prizm-data-wrangling/README.md

 ### Usage

-The usage examples covered below assume that the metadatabase Python module has been imported as follows.
+The usage examples covered below assume the PRIZM metadatabase module has been imported under the following alias.
 ```python
 import metadatabase as mdb
 ```

 #### Retrieving Metadata

-SQLite queries can be executed using the `retrieve` function.
+SQLite queries can be executed against the metadatabase using the `retrieve` function.
 For instance, the following construction can be used to retrieve the model number and description of every hardware component listed in the PRIZM metadatabase.
 ```python
 mdb.retrieve("SELECT component_model, component_description FROM HardwareComponents")
 ```